tanmayy24/mask_dl_final/README.md

   ```

 ## Evaluation Metric
 - **Intersection-over-Union (IoU)**: Also known as the Jaccard Index, it measures how well the predicted mask of the video frame matches with the ground truth.
-We use the `JaccardIndex` module from `torchmetrics` ([Lightning AI](https://lightning.ai/docs/torchmetrics/stable/classification/jaccard_index.html)).
+We use the `JaccardIndex` module from `torchmetrics` ([Lightning AI](https://lightning.ai/docs/torchmetrics/stable/classification/jaccard_index.html)) to this metric.

 ## Model Architecture
-1. **Segmentation**: Uses the U-Net model for generating accurate masks of video frames.
+1. **Segmentation**: Uses the U-Net model for generating accurate masks of all unlabeled video frames.
 2. **Frame Prediction**:
-   - **Initial Prediction**: SimVP model with gSTA for predicting intermediate frames.
+   - **Initial Prediction**: SimVP model with gSTA for predicting future masks.
-   - **Fine-tuning**: Enhances prediction accuracy focusing on Intersection-over-Union (IoU) metric.
+   - **Fine-tuning**: Enhances prediction accuracy by focusing on the IoU metric.

 ## Getting Started

 ### Prerequisites
-Ensure you have Python and pip installed on your system.
+The set-up requires Python 3 and pip.

 ### Install Dependencies
 ```pip install -r requirements.txt```